Scholarships for Any Program

 Scholarship Requirements: Provides $1000 divided over three semesters for a Brooks County High School senior with a minimum GPA of 2.0 who will attend Wiregrass on the Valdosta or Cook Campus.

 Scholarship Requirements: Provides $500 divided over two consecutive semesters for a graduating senior from any Coffee County High School enrolling at Wiregrass Georgia Technical College.
 Must have a minimum GPA of 2.5.
 Must be majoring in Science, Technology, Engineering, Math, Business, Education or Healthcare.
 Must show financial need, have strong involvement in civic or school related clubs/organizations, have a strong work ethic, and possess strong leadership abilities or potential.
 Financial Need will be assessed as part of the scholarship requirement.

 Awarded to a dental hygiene student for hard work, self-motivation, professional enhancement, and advancement of their dental career.
 The student who has completed the most requirements towards graduation and preparation for the National Exam(NBDHE*). *funds must be used for NBDHE exam

 Scholarship Requirements: This is a $500 scholarship to be presented in full for one welding and joining student per semester (fall, spring and summer).
-Student must be at least in his/her second semester of welding and joining program and attending classes full-time at Wiregrass Georgia Technical College (WGTC).
+To be eligible, student must be at least in his/her second semester of the welding and joining program and attending classes full-time at Wiregrass Georgia Technical College (WGTC).
 Students attending any Wiregrass Georgia Technical College campus is eligible.